How to find the best schools in Bali in 2021

 How much do Schools in Bali Cost?

-I personally think you need to be realistic and remember that ultimately you are not going to Bali for the incredible school education but for all the other life changing experiences that living back at home cannot buy!
+I personally think you need to be realistic and remember that ultimately you are not necessarily going to Bali for the incredible school education but for all the other life changing experiences that living back at home cannot buy!
 Apart from the yearly school fees, there are additions such as enrolment fees and additional levies.
 Some include extras like school camps, sports, and additional excursions.
 See our list of The Best Schools in Bali further down to continue your research!

 Bali’s International and independent Schools